Berry 'disappointed' with USOPC in aftermath of Floyd death - WHIZ News

 “I want an apology letter .. mailed .. just like you and the IOC MAILED ME WHEN YOU PUT ME ON PROBATION,” Berry tweeted shortly after the USOPC sent out its letter this week.
 Later, she amended her demand and said she wanted a public apology.

-The USOPC has not yet responded publicly to Berry’s requests; nor did officials there immediately answer emails from AP seeking comment.
-Berry had been scheduled to meet with USOPC leadership Wednesday night.
+Hirshland and Berry talked on the phone Wednesday night, but no details were immediately available.
 The episode comes against the backdrop of the IOC statement earlier this year that reiterated rules forbidding the types of protests Berry made.

 In her AP interview, she said she was disappointed with the USOPC: “I feel like for them to post something like that without first apologizing … it takes away their sincerity to the situation at hand,” Berry said.